-Disclaimer: All information on this page should be considered as general advice.
-Ensuring battery safety is your own responsibility and you should use the information on this page at your own risk.
+Disclaimer: The information on this page is intended as general advice.
+Ensuring battery safety is your responsibility, and you should use the information provided at your own risk.

 Table of Contents